Disclosure: Top10VPN is editorially independent. We may earn commissions if you buy a VPN through links on our site.

 It’s definitely not for beginners.

-Method 3: Use Your Home Router
+Method 5: Use A Router

 If you set up a VPN on your router it encrypts the internet traffic of all devices connected to it, including your Apple TV.